12 English Sports Idioms for Office Talk, Casual Conversation and More

 To “hit a home run” means to do a fantastic job on something.

-“Tim could learn a thing or two from you.
-I haven’t seen him hit a home run like that in a long time.”
+“Congratulations on closing the deal!
+I haven’t seen you hit a home run like that in a long time.”

-Knocking it out of the park is when the batter hits a home run with so much power that it leaves the park.
+This idiom refers to when a baseball batter hits a home run with so much power that it leaves the park or even the stadium.
 This is usually considered even more impressive than a regular home run.

 To “knock it out of the park” means doing a really exceptional job on something.